 And that was when my life’s role was appointed to me.
 I was to play the man who wanted to help; he who dared to, but did not; the one who is more guilty than the tormentor.
 I was to be the man with the key to unlock all locks, but scared too open doors that could not be closed.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ccsailoWrite a Review